“Every child is unique and has gifts, talents and abilities to be nurtured”

 We believe in celebrating the beauty and individuality of every child.
 Our learning model is based on four pillars, and these inspire us in the way we care for and work with children.
 These pillars provide the foundation for all we do, to enable children to learn and grow – not only their brains, but their bodies, their hearts, their spirits and their relationships.
 At Creators we believe children deserve the best possible learning experiences and environments so they can be all they can be.

-A child cannot thrive if they are not loved first.
-Authentic love of each child is at the heart of all our actions at Creators.
+A tamaiti cannot thrive if they are not loved first.
+Authentic love for each tamaiti is at the heart of Creators.
 Neuroscience tells us that the brain needs to be in a state of well-being before it can be ready for learning.
-The warm environment of love and genuine connection we foster at Creators enhances every child’s learning and development.
+The warm environment of love and genuine connection we foster at Creators enhances learning and development for all tamariki.

-Our classrooms are ‘mindfulness zones’.
-These are places where we remember to slow down and be present with each other.
-At Creators children receive one-on-one attention, and their needs and voices are respected.
+Our classrooms are mindfulness zones.
+They are places where we remember to slow down and be present with each other.
+At Creators tamariki receive one-on-one attention and their needs and voices are respected.
 We listen and respond with love and genuine connection.

-Every child is born with unlimited potential and a life full of possibility.
-Given the right environment and support, children are capable of achieving more than what we can think.
-Inquiry learning and problem-solving are a major focus of the Reggio Emilia approach and inspire what we do.
+Every tamaiti is born with unlimited potential and a life full of possibility.
+Given the right environment and support, tamariki are capable of achieving more than what we think.
+Inquiry learning, problem-solving and creative thinking are a major focus of the Reggio Emilia approach and inspire what we do.
 This innovative educational philosophy was founded by Italian psychologist Loris Malaguzzi, a visionary who understood that children are beautiful, powerful and competent beings full of curiosity and potential.
-In the Reggio approach teachers, parents and the environment are all elements that encourage children to explore their world, ask questions and become creative problem-solvers.
+In the Reggio approach kaiako, parents and the environment are all elements that encourage tamariki to explore their world, ask questions and become creative problem solvers.

-We engage in yearly ‘inquiry projects’ where the greatest learning moments are sparked by the children and their questions.
-Together, we explore and learn together, side by side.
+At Creators we engage in yearly ‘inquiry projects’ where the greatest learning moments are sparked by the tamariki and their questions.
+Together, we explore and learn.

-Rain or shine we’re outdoors inviting our tamariki to wonder about the world they live in.
+Rain or shine we are outdoors inviting our tamariki to wonder about the world they live in.
 We aim to use real world experiences to initiate and contribute to learning.

-Our children are active contributing members of their community, able to make a meaningful difference in their world.
-They have rights, ideas and voices and as adults it is our job to listen and enable their ideas into action.
-Through our curriculum they are empowered to solve real world problems, look at the world through the lens of social justice and empathy, and make a meaningful contribution to the community.
-Together we create the world in which we would all love to live in, founded on the values of aroha and manaakitanga.
+Our tamariki are active contributing members of their community and are able to make a meaningful difference in their world.
+They have rights, ideas and voices and as kaiako it is our job to listen and enable their ideas.
+Through our curriculum they are empowered to solve real world problems, look at the lens of social justice and empathy and make meaningful contribution in the community.
+Together we create the world in which we would all love to live, founded on the values of aroha and manaakitanga.